rickosborne/ttrpg/blackwater/sessions/2021-03-21-waitin-to-tap-that.md

 Remembering how effective the disorienting mist had been in the sept, he improvised his own version with a swirl of his staff.
 The silvery cloud expanded out from him with a thumping pop, taking the cries of the wounded down to a dull buzz.
 He looked back and saw Yenna, Vaelyn, and Rayna standing in the mist with him, translucent shimmers of arcane energy enveloping them before disappearing.

+Rayna, curious about the young woman in chains, and eager to get away from trouble, moved to Edgar in the center of the room.
+Amused by the young girl's curiosity, Edgar narrated his efforts to pick the locks:

+> ... so it kind of can take a minute to locate all the tumblers, and as you can see this is a pretty nice lock!
+> But ... there's the first tumbler!

 ## Like Bringing a Crossbow to a Glaive Fight